waessman/2023-s1-ci/README.md

 4. At least 1 upper case letter<br>
 5. At least 1 lower case letter<br>
 6. Especial characters can not be / ^ ~<br>

+# Tasks
+## 1. Verify that tests don't cover your specification and code proper tests;
+## 2. Fix any bugs that you find.
+## 3. The ci pipeline seems messed up, fix it.

 [![asciicast](https://asciinema.org/a/538713.svg)](https://asciinema.org/a/538713)